-While establishing a foothold in this super-automatic niche may be logical for the Swiss brand, it came as a bit of surprise to me.
+While establishing a foothold in this particular super automatic espresso machine niche may be logical for the Swiss brand, it came as a bit of surprise to me.

 So, have I been missing out?
 Maybe.
 Admittedly, the uber-stylish Jura A1 in Piano Black or Piano White is further evidence that I’m slowly becoming a true Jura convert — despite our irreconcilable differences over the nonremovable brew group.

-Like it’s siblings — the Z6 and ENA 8 — “cheap” is not a word that comes to mind when you think of the $800 Jura A1 espresso machine.
+Like it’s siblings — the Z6 and ENA 8 — “cheap” is not a word that comes to mind when you think of the $798.95 Jura A1 espresso machine.
 After all, it’s only really affordable compared to the rest of the Jura catalog.
-That said, there are other decent super-automatics (with milk systems) that go easier on your wallet.
-Take, for instance, the good but basic $550 Philips 2200 series.
+That said, there are other decent super automatics (with milk systems) for similar prices.
+Take, for instance, the good but basic Philips 2200 series.

 The Good, the Bad and the Beautiful — How the Jura A1 Stacks Up

-So, how can you tell a super-automatic espresso machine is a Jura just from scanning the specs?
-Well, Jura coffee machines are never just boring old black or white — they’re linguistically varnished up as Piano Black and Piano White.
+So, how can you tell a super automatic espresso machine is a Jura just from scanning the specs?
+Well, Jura coffee machines are never just boring old black or white — they’re given the picturesque colors Piano Black and Piano White.
 Doesn’t that just sound more expensive?

 Even I have to admit that the high-gloss finish makes the appliance world’s most basic shades look pretty swank.
 Above all, when it’s all dressed up in white, the A1 makes quite a statement in the kitchen.
-That signature, pared-down Jura design language results in nothing short of a magnificent monolith.
+That signature, the poetic Jura design language, results in nothing short of a magnificent monolith.